Enhancing the Inductive Biases of Graph Neural ODE for Modeling Dynamical Systems: Inductive biases for neural ODE

-The proposed \gnode{} architecture learns the dynamics directly without decoupling the constraints and other components governing the dynamics from the equation $\ddot q = \hat{F}(q,\dot q, t)$.
-Next, we analyze the effect of providing the constraints explicitly on the learning process and enhance the performance of \gnode{}.
 To this extent, while keeping the graph architecture exactly the same, we use Eq.~\ref{eq:gnode_const} to compute the acceleration of the system.
-In this case, the output of \gnode{} is $N_i = \texttt{squareplus}(\texttt{MLP}_{\CV}(\cz_i))$ instead of $\ddot{q}_i$, \rev{where $N_i$ is the conservative force on particle $i$ (refer Eq.~\ref{eq:node_decoupled})}.
+In this case, the output of \gnode{} is $N_i = \texttt{squareplus}(\texttt{MLP}_{\CV}(\cz_i))$ instead of $\ddot{q}_i$, where $N_i$ is the conservative force on particle $i$ (refer Eq.~\ref{eq:node_decoupled}).
 Then, the acceleration is predicted using Eq.~\ref{eq:gnode_const} with explicit constraints.
-This approach, termed as \textit{constrained} \gnode{} (\cgnode) enables us to isolate the effect of imposing constraints explicitly on the learning, and the performance of \gnode{}.
-It is worth noting that for particle systems in Cartesian coordinates, the mass matrix is a diagonal one, with the diagonal entries, $m_{ii}$s, representing the mass of the $i^{th}$ particle .
+This approach, termed as \textit{constrained} \gnode{} (\cgnode), enables us to isolate the effect of imposing constraints explicitly on the learning, and the performance of \gnode{}.
+It is worth noting that for particle systems in Cartesian coordinates, the mass matrix is a diagonal one, with the diagonal entries, $m_{ii}$s, representing the mass of the $i^{th}$ particle.
 Thus, the $m_{ii}$s are learned as trainable parameters.
-As a consequence of this design, the graph directly predicts $N_i$ of each particle. \rev{Since we consider a particle based system with no external force and drag, $N_i = \Upsilon_i = 0$}.
-Note that in the case of systems with drag, the graph would contain cumulative of $N_i$ and $\Upsilon_i$. \looseness=-1
+As a consequence of this design, the graph directly predicts the $N_i$ of each particle.
+Note that in the case of systems with drag, the graph would contain a cumulative of $N_i$ and $\Upsilon_i$. \rev{Examples of such systems are demonstrated later (see App.~\ref{app:drag_ext_force}).} \looseness=-1